Skip to main content Skip to navigation

 WMG academics and researchers introduce the need for battery technology across a range of industry sectors.

-The course covers a broad range of topics going from battery chemistries (lithium-ion, sodium-ion, and beyond-lithium-ion) to advanced characterization methods for battery materials and cells up to module and pack design, battery management systems, battery safety and testing, battery second life and recycling.
+The course covers a broad range of topics going from battery chemistries (lithium-ion, sodium-ion, and beyond-lithium-ion) to advanced characterisation methods for battery materials and cells up to module and pack design, battery management systems, battery safety and testing, battery second life and recycling.

 Lectures, four lab sessions with hands-on experiences for a complete engaging learning experience.